 On the contrary, if instruments play with a low sound like a bass guitar, bass saxophone, bass oboe, and others, they won't respond to them because they don't match the pitches of other dogs howling.

 What other sounds cause dogs to howl?

 These aren't the only sounds that can trigger a dog to howl; you'll find that they can howl at your cell phone ringing, an ambulance siren, televisions, and other things, which can cause them confusion.

 If you're a fan of reggae, Motown, pop, and classical music, your dog may also be a fan of these genres.
 A study was conducted by Bowman et al., which showed dogs became calmer, less stressed, and had a decreased heart rate after listening to music.

-If you hear your dog howling and you think it’s music, be cautious; the sound good is too high and could hurt its ears.
+If you hear your dog howling and you think it's music, be cautious; the sound could be too high and could hurt its ears.
 They may not also be howling due to music.
 Listen carefully after the music stops, as they could continue howling.

 If this is the case, you will want to assess the situation further.
 Your dog could be lonely, in pain, or just nervous as they also howl when they're experiencing these feelings.
 If you feel your dog could be howling because of this, we recommend seeking help from a vet.

 Dogs are unique animals; they descend from wolves and, at times, display similar characteristics to their ancestors.
 So why do they howl to music?
 Well, as mentioned above, it comes down to two things.